tanaylab/Chameleon.jl/README.md

 for generating an arbitrary number of maximally-distinct colors is also useful by itself for generating color palettes for arbitrary categorical data.

-This is a port of the [published R package](https://CRAN.R-project.org/package=chameleon).
-Note the results aren't only "mostly identical" for the same data, because the color conversion functions behave slightly differently between R and Julia.
+This is a port of the [published R package](https://CRAN.R-project.org/package=chameleon) that has a [vignette](https://cran.r-project.org/web/packages/chameleon/vignettes/examples.html) with examples of using this and the results.
+Note the results of the Julia package are only
+"mostly identical" for the same data, because the color conversion functions behave slightly differently between R and Julia.